-This guest blog comes from Gregory’s Product Line manager, Rebecca Larsen.
+This guest blog comes from Gregory’s Product Line manager, Rebecca Larson.
 Given the opportunity to go to Europe, she took the chance to get outdoors.
 Below is her story of finding true mountain people and places.

 As I looked across the traverse, all I could see was air.
 Gone was the ledge I could easily walk on.
 Few were the holds to cling to.
 What had I gotten myself into, and why had I done it alone?
 I had hoped for adventure, and Germany had delivered.

 Traveling to Europe for work at the OutDoor show, I knew I had to spend a few days in the mountains.
 Hiking, drinking nice coffee, and maybe finding a via ferrata route was on the hit list, having heard that climbing while in the Alps was at the edge of extreme.
 This was my chance.
 Via ferrata , a style of climbing that uses cables and iron rungs, was used in WWI to move Italian troops thru the Dolomites.
 These days, it is a popular way to climb in the Alps and almost anyone can do with a stomach for heights.

 With this in mind, I headed to the little village of Murren in Bernese-Oberland, Switzerland.
 Murren sits at about 5,400 feet above the Lauterbrunnen valley.
 You can take a long hike up from Lauterbrunnen, a town 3,000 feet below.
 I opted for the tram.